-EXCEPTION: If the enemy has ordered a General Retreat then no hits from Infantry Fire/Engage can be applied to enemy Cavalry blocks.
+EXCEPTION: If the enemy has ordered a General Retreat then excess hits are lost i.e. no hits from Infantry Fire/Engage can be applied to enemy Artillery or Cavalry blocks.

-7.5 END OF BATTLE
+8.5 END OF BATTLE

 If the End of Battle occurred because one player Withdrew Before Battle then that player is the Loser and the other player is the Victor.